I have spent most of my life being a cynic.

 The other aspect of public debate that makes it nearly impossible is the very fact that it’s public.

-When someone is being challenged in a public setting, they’re more likely to bow up and get defensive.
+When someone is being challenged in a public setting, they are more likely to double down and become defensive.
 It’s human nature.
-Or maybe the relationship between two people appears challenging to others, so they weigh in and derail what was intended to be a civil debate between two people who have a relationship.
+Or maybe the relationship between two people appears challenging to others.
+So they weigh in and derail what was intended to be a civil debate between two people who have a relationship.

 One of the most prominent Stoic leaders, Seneca, says that philosophy is a private journey.
 He was right.
 Most people don’t really give a damn about other people’s beliefs.
 They only want to insert their own perceptions to try to get you on their side.
 I’ve certainly been guilty of it too.
 Many, many times.